RCAutomatizacion/Performance-Analytics/docs/Installation.md

 ## Configure PLC Connections in Industrial Edge

 We are now switching to the Edge part of this use case.
-Each of the following steps are done in the Industrial Edge system and, as explained in the Data Flow picture [above](#flow-data), we use the S7 Connector and OPC UA Connector on the Industrial Edge Device (IED) to read data from the PLCs and provide the data.
-Then, the data is sent via the connectors to the Databus, where the IIH Essentials can use the information for enabling comprehensive data collection and subsequent analysis within the Performance Insights application.
+Each of the following steps are done in the Industrial Edge system and, as explained in the Data Flow picture [above](#flow-data).

 In order to build this infrastructure, first, these apps must be configured correctly:

 * Databus
-* OPC UA Connector
-* S7 Connector
+* Common Configurator

 ### Configure Databus